 The affordable rental housing inventory in Fulton County is severely limited, a challenge that existed long before, and has been exacerbated by, the pandemic.
 There is increased competition for fewer affordable units throughout the County.
 This is evidenced by the housing gap exceeding 5,000 units identified by CHAS data.
-Privately owned units are no longer available for affordable housing in many places as landlords are no longer willing to accept rental assistance or have tenant selection policies that act as barriers for special needs populations.
-Stakeholders reported that many of the PSH units available in the County are not low-barrier and therefore are not available to many of the HOME-ARP Qualifying Populations.
-The County will provide resources to create new affordable units for the HOME ARP Qualifying Populations.
-Further, stakeholders reported a lack of shelter options in the County, particularly low-barrier shelter options.
-This is confirmed by the relatively stable number of unsheltered individuals identified during the County's PIT counts.
-Shelters lack bed capacity for households experiencing homelessness, and many families are sheltered in hotels which is costly.
-Due to lack of affordable inventory, it is increasingly challenging to move folks out of shelter into permanent housing.
-As such, the County will provide resources to create new non-congregate shelter options.
 Success in permanent housing is contingent on long-term services; coupled with the fact that inventory is low, there is a local desire and emphasis on keeping people housed.
-Therefore, the County will focus resources on providing tenant-based rental assistance and services to households to ensure housing stability.
 Stakeholders reported a variety of services that were needed but not available, such as case management, system navigation, housing search and placement, financial literacy, landlord/tenant mediation, legal services, all services that will help maintain stability in housing.
+Therefore, the County will focus resources on providing short-medium term rental assistance, financial assistance and supportive services to households to ensure housing stability.